Piefayth/blog/content/pages/aiken1/index.md

 }
 ```

+Nothing tricky is happening here.
+The validator retrieves the old datum, retrieves the updated datum, then compares them to make sure that the update was appropriate.

 This is much like the previous spending validator; we've just added an additional requirement via the `count` field of the datum.
 In addition to having permission to spend the utxo at the count script address, the caller must include an output back to the same address that includes an appropriately incremented datum.
 For simplicity's sake, the contract assumes that there is only a single script output (a single updated count), but it could have been written to support multiple at once.

 Composing the initial transaction is no different than before.
 Just update the datum type.